High-Dimensional Inference in Bayesian Networks: Introduction

-While the calculation of the marginal probability distribution is trivial for low dimensions, in general, the problem was proven to be NP-hard for categorical variables \citep{cooper1990}, making an exact calculation computationally unfeasible for the high-dimensional data that Bayesian networks are increasingly employed on \citep{buhlmann2014}.
-Consequently, efforts are focused on finding an approximation of the marginal probability distribution for which two main branches of methods can be used: variational inference and importance sampling \citep{murphy2012, koller2009}.
-Variational inference allows for a fast calculation for categorical variables that is exact in Bayesian networks whose underlying directed acyclic graph (DAG) is a tree \citep{pearl1988} and otherwise approximate; the estimation is however biased and not guaranteed to converge to the true value \citep{murphy1999}.
+While inference of the marginal probability distribution is trivial for low dimensions, in general, the problem was proven to be NP-hard for categorical variables \citep{cooper1990}.
+That makes an exact calculation computationally unfeasible for the high-dimensional data that Bayesian networks are increasingly employed on \citep{kalisch2007, buhlmann2014}.
+Consequently, efforts are focused on finding an approximation of the marginal probability distribution for which two main branches of methods can be used: variational inference and importance sampling \citep{koller2009, murphy2012}.
+Variational inference allows for a fast calculation for categorical variables that is exact in Bayesian networks whose underlying directed acyclic graph (DAG) is a tree \citep{pearl1988} and otherwise approximate.
+However, the estimation is biased and not guaranteed to converge to the true value \citep{murphy1999}.
 In contrast, importance sampling techniques are unbiased, though they can take a long time to reach acceptable accuracy \citep{koller2009}.
-Since missing data is commonly handled by imputing the missing variables using the EM-algorithm in Bayesian networks \citep{scanagatta2018efficient, scutari2020bayesian, ruggieri2020hard}, previous methods have focused on estimating the probability distribution of a single variable given the evidence.
-In this work, we solve the more general problem of estimating the marginal probability distribution of multiple variables.
+Since missing data is commonly handled by imputing the missing variables using the EM-algorithm in Bayesian networks \citep{scanagatta2018efficient, scutari2020bayesian, ruggieri2020hard}, previous methods have focused on inferring the probability distribution of a single variable given the evidence.
+In this work, we solve the more general problem of inferring the marginal probability distribution of multiple variables.

-Here, we show that by exploiting the graphical properties of Bayesian networks, the estimation of the marginal probability distribution can be split into sub-calculations of lower dimensionality.
-Exploiting this property by applying the optimal inference method on each sub-problem, we present an efficient algorithm for estimating the marginal probability distribution.
-Experimentally and theoretically, we answer the following questions in the positive: \begin{itemize} \item Is the proposed method applicable for high-dimensional Bayesian networks? \item How does the proposed method compare to state-of-the-art approximate inference methods? \item Is the proposed method unbiased (i.e.\ does it converge to the true value)? \end{itemize}
+We show that by exploiting the graphical properties of Bayesian networks, the inference of the marginal probability distribution can be split into sub-calculations of lower dimensionality.
+Exploiting this property by applying the optimal inference method on each sub-problem, we present an efficient algorithm for calculating the marginal probability distribution.
+Experimentally and theoretically, we answer the following questions in the positive: \begin{itemize} \item Is the proposed method applicable for high-dimensional Bayesian networks? \item Does it perform favourably compared to state-of-the-art approximate inference methods? \item Is the proposed method unbiased (i.e.\ does it converge to the true value)? \end{itemize} Finally, as an application, we demonstrate how incomplete data can be classified against Bayesian network models by identifying the cancer subtype of kidney cancer patient samples.